bergie/bergie.github.com/_posts/2017-04-13-forget-http-microservices.md

 If you're using [Heroku](https://heroku.com), MsgFlo can also generate the [Procfile](https://devcenter.heroku.com/articles/procfile) for you, meaning that the services you've defined in your graph get automatically registered with the platform.

-### GuvScale
+### Guv

 As mentioned above, queue-based microservices make autoscaling quite easy.
-If you're on Heroku, then our [GuvScale](https://elements.heroku.com/addons/guvscale) can be used to automate scaling operations for all of your background dynos.
+If you're on Heroku, then our [Guv tool](https://github.com/flowhub/guv) can be used to automate scaling operations for all of your background dynos.

 I wrote more about GuvScale in a [recent blog post](/blog/guvscale-heroku-autoscaling/).